Request to Join

 Yes, you can submit as many ideas as you like.

-Winners for both the Teaching Value Innovator and Creating Value Innovator Awards will be recognized at the Institute for Healthcare Improvement (IHI) National Forum in December 2018 in Orlando, Florida.
+Winners of the Teaching Value Innovator Award, Creating Value Innovator Award, and the Humana Award for Innovation in Value-based Care will be recognized at the Institute for Healthcare Improvement (IHI) National Forum in December 2018 in Orlando, Florida.